AUSTRAC Executive Committee

 Dr John Moss - Deputy CEO Corporate Operations

-The Deputy CEO Corporate Operations role has senior leadership of the People and Integrity, Innovation, Technology, Finance, Property, Governance and Risk, and Audit functions of the agency.
+The Deputy CEO Corporate Operations/Chief Operating Officer role has senior leadership of the People and Integrity, Innovation, Capability, Technology, Finance, Property, Security, Governance and Risk, and Audit functions of the agency.

 Dr John Moss has over 25 years experience in intelligence and security-related positions in New Zealand and Australia.

-He has worked across state and Commonwealth agencies in operations and intelligence leadership positions, with an emphasis on law enforcement and associated security, border, regulatory and revenue agency collaboration.
+He has worked across state and Commonwealth agencies in operations and intelligence leadership positions, with an emphasis on national security and law enforcement including associated private sector, security, border, regulatory and revenue agency collaboration.
 This has included senior executive leadership positions with the Australian Criminal Intelligence Commission (ACIC) and AUSTRAC.

 Since joining AUSTRAC in 2016, Dr Moss led AUSTRAC's intelligence capability as National Manager Intelligence.
 In addition to operational delivery, his focus has been on developing and delivering contemporary intelligence capabilities suitable for current and future AML/CTF environments – such as specialised tradecraft, advanced analysis tools, public-private partnerships, and enhanced domestic and international networks and operational collaboration across broader government priorities.